jiangranwang/jiangranwang.github.io/index.md

 ## About Me

-I'm a senior student major in Computer Engineering at University of Illinois at Urbana-Champaign.
-I'm planning to go to graduate school directly starting Fall 2021 for a master's program with focus on either computer science or computer engineering.
-I'm also looking for internship opportunities related to software engineering both during academic semesters or summer break.

-Currently, I'm working with Professor Bryan K Clark on a research project that solves generalized time dependent Schrölinger equatinos by using machine learning techniques.
+I'm a first year master student major in Electrical and Computer Engineering at University of Illinois at Urbana-Champaign.
+I also did my undergraduate degree major in Computer Engineering at UIUC during the last four years.
+Right now I'm a student in Distributed Protocols Research Group at UIUC and my primary research focus is all aspects of distributed systems.
+My current research project focuses on failure detection on IoT systems.

+## Work Experience
+- June 2021 - August 2021: Software engineer intern at Rockset

 ## Project List